Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: Experiments

 \subsection{Subjective Listening Tests}

-We conducted mean opinion score (MOS) tests to compare the speech quality and speaker similarity of the converted speech samples obtained with the proposed and baseline methods.
+We conducted subjective listening tests to compare the speech quality and speaker similarity of the converted speech samples obtained with the proposed and baseline methods.
 For these tests, we used the CMU ARCTIC dataset.
-24 listeners (including 22 native Japanese speakers) participated in both tests.
+Twenty-four listeners (including 21 native Japanese speakers) participated in both tests.
 The tests were conducted online, where each participant was asked to use a headphone in a quiet environment.

-With the speech quality test, we included the speech samples synthesized in the same way as the proposed and baseline methods (namely the WORLD synthesizer) using the acoustic features directly extracted from real speech samples.
+With the speech quality test, we evaluated the mean opinion score (MOS) for each speech sample.
+In this test, we included the speech samples synthesized in the same way as the proposed and baseline methods (namely with the WORLD synthesizer) using the acoustic features directly extracted from real speech samples.
 Hence, the scores of these samples are expected to show the upper limit of the performance.
 Speech samples were presented in random orders to eliminate bias as regards the order of the stimuli.
 Each listener was asked to evaluate the naturalness by selecting 5: Excellent, 4: Good, 3: Fair, 2: Poor, or 1: Bad for each utterance.
-The results are shown in \reffig{MOS_qlt}.
+The obtained scores with 95\% confidence intervals are shown in \reffig{MOS_qlt}.
 As the results show, A-StarGAN1 performed slightly better than W-StarGAN and A-StarGAN2 (although the differences were not significant) and significantly better than C-StarGAN and the VAE and VAEGAN methods.
 However, it also became clear that the speech quality obtained with all the methods tested here was still perceptually distinguishable from real speech samples.

-With the speaker similarity test, each listener was given a converted speech sample and a real speech sample of the corresponding target speaker and was asked to evaluate how likely they are to be produced by the same speaker by selecting 5: Definitely, 4: Likely, 3: Fair, 2: Not very likely, or 1: Unlikely.
-The results are shown in \reffig{MOS_sim}.
+With the speaker similarity test, the subjective score for each sample was rated on a five-point scale, as with the speech quality test.
+Each listener was given a converted speech sample and a real speech sample of the corresponding target speaker and asked to evaluate how likely they were to have been produced by the same speaker by selecting 5: Definitely, 4: Likely, 3: Fairly likely, 2: Not very likely, or 1: Unlikely.
+The obtained scores with 95\% confidence intervals are shown in \reffig{MOS_sim}.
+A scatter plot of the speech quality and speaker similarity scores obtained with the tested methods is shown in \reffig{scatter}.
 As can be seen from the results, the W-StarGAN and A-StarGAN formulations performed comparably to each other and showed significantly better conversion ability than the remaining four methods.